MyaHeeschen/8-Week-SQL-Challenge/Case Study #1 - Danny's Diner/READMe.md

 | A        | 76          |
 | B        | 74          |
 | C        | 36          |

-- From this query, we can see that customer A spent the most and customer C has spent the least.
+   From this query, we can see that customer A spent the most and customer C spent the least.
 <br/><br/>
 2. __How many days has each customer visited the restaurant?__
    ```sql